During certain worship sessions, a reliable and simple instrument is all you’d need to lead the church.

 Although the Jumbo bass walnut cajon won, there are four other cajons that caught our eyes.

-We share our thoughts on them below.
+We share our thoughts on them and why they almost made the cut below.

 Best Sounding Cajon for Worship (1st runner up)